 Ferns need bright indirect light to thrive, so find a spot where the plant will be out of direct sunlight.

-If you can’t move the plant, you may need to provide some shade for it.
+If you can’t move the plant, you may need to provide shade.

 You can use a sheer curtain or blind to filter the sunlight and protect the plant from the harsh rays.

-You can place the plant in an east- or west-facing window where it will get plenty of light but won’t be in direct sunlight.
+You can place the plant in an east- or west-facing window where it will get plenty of light but not in direct sunlight.

 6. Overfertilizing